Lettuce, scientific name Lactuca sativa, is a member of the daisy family Asteraceae (Compositae), but is usually cultivated as a leaf vegetable.

 The plant gets its latin name Lactuca because it produces a milky juice, the name is ultimately derived from “lac” meaning milk.

-Different Lettuce Leaf Colours Photograph by Asdfawev.
+Different Lettuce Leaf Colours Photograph by Asdfawev, CC.

 Lettuce is a fast growing plant, with either compactly growing or loose leaves, that range in color from reddish brown to light green.
 There are five main types of lettuce as follows: